Pathway to Prosperity

 Savings and Lending Groups

 An integral part of our agricultural development programs is to help farmers organize into savings groups where they can pool their money and borrow from each other.
 This enables them to buy seeds, equipment and other assets they need to build successful businesses.
-To date, savings groups organized by CRS have saved almost $23 million through more than 131,000 groups in 48 countries, benefitting nearly five million beneficiaries worldwide.
+To date, savings groups organized by CRS save approximately $14 million each year through more than 187,000 groups in 59 countries, with 4.1 million members since 2006, benefitting more than 20 million people worldwide.

 US Department of Agriculture